-Imitrex is approved for use in adults who have had these conditions diagnosed by a doctor.
-Imitrex isn’t used to prevent either migraine or cluster headaches.
+Imitrex is approved for use in adults who have received a diagnosis of these conditions from a doctor.
+It isn’t used to prevent either migraine episodes or cluster headaches.

 Drug details